yuahmed/dig245-css-self-portrait/README.md

 ## Introduction

-Practice previsualizing a layout using tools in Figma and translating the design into HTML CSS code using positioning, the box model, and z-index.
+Create a self-portrait using only HTML and CSS

 <details>
 <summary>Learning Objectives</summary>